Case Study

 Embracing My Reading Taste (Even the Space Operas!)

-And now, thanks to Turn the Page, my literary diet is on full, public display.
+Now, thanks to Turn the Page, my literary diet is on full, public display.
 If you like a blend of sci-fi and programming on your reading list, check out my bookshelf.